WHO sceptical as coronavirus ‘cure’ distributed in Africa

 Madagascar’s “cure” for coronavirus is now being distributed across Africa, despite the World Health Organisation repeatedly saying there is no proof the herbal concoction works and calling for it to be subjected to proper clinical trials.

 The orange mixture was launched by the president of Madagascar, Andry Rajoelina, under the name “Covid Organics”.
-Speaking at a press conference on April 20th, where he downed a bottle of the herbal mixture in front of media, Mr Rajoelina suggesteaid the concoction curesd COVIDovid-19 in seven days.
+Speaking at a press conference on April 20th, where he downed a bottle of the herbal mixture in front of media, Mr Rajoelina said the concoction cured Covid-19 in seven days.

 The touted “cure” is largely made from the plant artemisia annua, which is used in the treatment of malaria.
 It had been tested on fewer than 20 people at the time of its launch by the president.